MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 Here are the prerequisites for using Insights:

 - Azure Stack HCI cluster should be [registered](../deploy/register-with-azure.md) with Azure and Arc-enabled.
 If you registered your cluster on or after June 15, 2021, this happens by default.
-Otherwise, you'll need to enable [Azure Arc integration](../deploy/register-with-azure.md?enable-azure-arc-integration).
+Otherwise, you must enable [Azure Arc integration](../deploy/register-with-azure.md?enable-azure-arc-integration).

 - The cluster must have Azure Stack HCI, version 22H2 and the May 2023 cumulative update or later installed.